Zeus Cannon Control:

 - This is how Half-Life begins (We boosted the anti-mass spectrometer to 105% - bit of a gamble but we need the extra resolution...)

 - Half-Life also has the Gauss Gun, a prototype weapon that you can charge up for a more powerful shot.
 Attempting to charge it past its maximum power will make it explode, reducing its hapless user to Ludicrous Gibs.
-The player first gains the weapon after a security guard accidentally demonstrates this rather glaring design flaw.
+The player first gains the weapon after a security guard accidentally demonstrates this rather glaring design flaw, though how the gun remains usable is never explained.

 - The BFG 9000 from Doom 3 is a chargeable weapon with five levels.
 Level 1 will take out any zombies and low level mooks (like imps, wraiths and maggots) in the area and cost one BFG unit.
 Level 2 will include Revenants and Commando Zombies and take two units.
 Level 3 will take out Mancubi and regular Hellknights and take three units.
 Level 4 will kill anything short of bosses and take four units.
 Level 5 will explode the gun and kill the user and anyone nearby.